sdwarwick/imogen/README.md

 So I decided to create it myself.

 Imogen is a low-latency pitch shifter designed to function as an instrument that is dynamic to play, and as a lead vocals mixing workstation: Imogen also includes pitch correction for the lead vocals, as well as a suite of built-in mixing effects.
-You can adjust the number of harmony voices running inside Imogen -- you can use only one for light CPU and guarunteed monophony, or you can add up to 12 (although theoretically infinite) polyphony voices.

 Imogen features integrations with Ableton Link and MTS-ESP.
 On non-Apple platforms, the MIPP library is used for portable SIMD intrinsics.